‘The Young And The Restless’ News: Eric Braeden Previews His Memoir, Reveals His Father Was A Member Of The Nazi Party

 Eric Braeden is best known for his role on the daytime soap opera, The Young and the Restless.
 In 1959, the German actor came to the United States fresh out of high school with only $50 to his name.
-According to TV Insider, the Emmy-winning actor’s memoir titled I’ll Be Damned will arrive in retail stores on February 7.
+According to TV Insider, the Emmy-winning actor’s memoir, titled I’ll Be Damned, will arrive in retail stores on February 7.
 The book will discuss his painful childhood and a shocking family secret.
 In his autobiography, Eric stated that his father was a member of the Nazi Party in Germany during World War II.
 It is something that Braeden claims “transformed him for the better.”

 From Nazi Germany to Genoa City – what a journey! @EBraeden on his superb new memoir: https://t.co/WQHEVuQbm3 #YR pic.twitter.com/LIrZguRYs0